North Carolina vs. Oklahoma Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 North Carolina vs. Oklahoma Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 20

-Wednesday's game between the No. 11 Oklahoma Sooners (10-0) and No. 9 North Carolina Tar Heels (7-3) at Spectrum Center should be a tight matchup, as our computer prediction projects a final score of 77-76, with Oklahoma securing the victory.
-Game time is at 9:00 PM ET on December 20.
+Wednesday's contest between the No. 7 Oklahoma Sooners (10-0) and No. 11 North Carolina Tar Heels (7-3) squaring off at Spectrum Center has a projected final score of 77-76 (according to our computer prediction) in favor of Oklahoma, so it should be a tight matchup.
+The game will begin at 9:00 PM ET on December 20.

+According to our computer prediction, Oklahoma is projected to cover the point spread (3.5) against North Carolina.
+The two teams are expected to go under the 155.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!